Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Results

 It is tempting to identify our magnetic system as an altermagnet \cite{Smejkal22}.
 A corner stone of an altermagnet is compensated magnetism with spin-split bands.
 We can use the $C_p$ symmetry to identify a unit cell, $i$, with an orbital structure and corresponding Brillouin zone.
 Using this notation, the fermion creation operator can be written as $\hat{c}^{\dagger}_{i,n,\sigma} $ where $n$ denotes orbital $n$ in unit cell $i$.
 In this notation, the mean-field Hamiltonian reduces to:

-In the above $M$ is a diagonal matrix that encodes the site magnetization in the unit cell.
+In Eq.~(\ref{eq:altermagnet}), $M$ is a diagonal matrix that encodes the site magnetization in the unit cell.
 The factor $(-1)^{i}$ accounts for the global AFM.
 We can now carry out a Fourier transformation to obtain:

-In the above $Q$ is the one-dimensional AFM wave vector, MBZ refers to the magnetic Brillouin zone and $\hat{\ve{c}}^{\dagger}_{k,\sigma} $ is a spinor accounting for the orbital degrees of freedom.
+In Eq.~(\ref{eq:altermagnet_ii}), $Q$ is the one-dimensional AFM wave vector, MBZ refers to the magnetic Brillouin zone, and $\hat{\ve{c}}^{\dagger}_{k,\sigma} $ is a spinor accounting for the orbital degrees of freedom.
 Using the determinant identity based on the Schur complement, one will readily show that the energy spectrum does not depend on the spin index.
 As such, we cannot understand the observed global AFM in terms of an altermagnet.